preet-singh-09/cq-score-app/README.md

 For simplicity, OpenAI API client is used to review the source code and provide an overall Code Quality Score for a file fetched from GitHub repository.\

+For a Production use case, AI tools are available that integrate directly with the CI/CD pipeline to perform the code analysis.